Senate Republicans threaten to delay vote on Fed nominees

 “If my colleagues are as concerned about inflation as they claim to be, they will end the theatrics and show up today to do their jobs for the American people,” Brown said.
 “Any actions to delay this vote will hurt workers, their families and our recovery.”

-After serving previously as a Fed governor and as deputy secretary of the Treasury, Raskin joined the board of Reserve Trust, a fintech company that in 2016 applied for a “master account” at the Fed.
-Such an account would enable the company to transfer money using the Fed’s payment systems without going through a bank.
-The company’s application was turned down in mid-2017.
+Republican members of the committee have also seized on her role with a fintech company, Reserve Trust, whose board Raskin joined after serving as a Fed governor and as deputy secretary of the Treasury.
+In 2016, the firm applied for a “master account” at the Fed, which would enable it to transfer money using the Fed’s payment systems without going through a bank.
+Reserve Trust’s application was turned down in mid-2017.

 The Kansas City Fed, in a letter last week, said it had approved Reserve Trust’s second application because the company changed its business model.